explore

 Iceland

 Iceland, often called the Land of Fire and Ice, is a place like no other.
-It’s a country of extreme contrasts, where you can see massive glaciers and active volcanoes in the same day.
-One moment, you’re surrounded by icy landscapes and black sand beaches, and the next, you’re watching steaming geysers erupt from the ground.
+It’s a country of extreme contrasts, where you can see massive glaciers, black beaches and active volcanoes in the same day.
 The combination of dramatic nature and unreal landscapes makes Iceland feel almost otherworldly.
-Whether you’re exploring its breathtaking landscapes or experiencing its unique culture, there’s no doubt that Iceland lives up to its legendary nickname.

 Happy travels!